Castel dell'Ovo: History during the ancient times

 The Castel dell'Ovo is the oldest castle in Naples.

-The island of Megaride was where Greek colonists of Magna Graecia from Cumae founded the original nucleus of the city in the 6th century BC.
-Its location offers an excellent view of the Naples waterfront and the surrounding area.
+Around 650 B.C., Greek settlers from Cumae founded a settlement in the harbor area known as Palaeopolis ("Old City"), which included Megaris (or Megaride) and Pizzofalcone.
+Ancient sources also suggest that Megaris itself may previously have been the site of a Rhodian trading colony.
+Later, as the population expanded northeast on a Hippodamian grid plan, the newer section of the city became known as Neapolis ("New City"; modern Naples), while Palaeopolis became a suburb.

 In the 1st century BC, the Roman patrician Lucius Licinius Lucullus built part of the magnificent villa, later called Castellum Lucullanum, on the site.

 Fortified by Valentinian III in the mid-5th century AD, it was the site to which one of the last Western Roman emperors, Romulus Augustulus, was exiled in 476.
 Eugippius founded a monastery on the site after 492.